This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 SHRM Online article

-Revenue Procedure 2016-28, issued April 29, the IRS provided the inflation-adjusted HSA contribution limits effective for calendar year 2017, along with minimum deductible and maximum out-of-pocket expenses for the high-deductible health plans (HDHPs) that HSAs are coupled with.
+Revenue Procedure 2017-37, issued May 4, the IRS provided the inflation-adjusted HSA contribution limits effective for calendar year 2018, along with minimum deductible and maximum out-of-pocket expenses for the high-deductible health plans (HDHPs) that HSAs must be coupled with.

 These rate changes reflect cost-of-living adjustments, if any, and rounding rules under Internal Revenue Code Section 223.